Gitorious-backup/zuul/Readme.md

 `lib/zuul/endpoint/*.rb`.
 The endpoints are associated with URLs and HTTP verbs through the `config/routes.rb` file.
 This file typically wires together endpoint objects with URL patterns/HTTP verbs and dependencies from Gitorious.
-This file is the only file that should refer to global Gitorious classes.
+This file is the only file that should refer to global Gitorious classes (this way, all endpoints etc can be tested without loading the Gitorious application).

 Endpoints typically return an object wrapped in a serializer.
-Serializers live in `lib/zuul/serializer/*.rb` and specify how model objects are expressed as hashes, whether the endpoint result was successful etc. Every endpoint returns something that can be serialized as a hash, and the application then JSON encodes the hash.
+Serializers live in `lib/zuul/serializer/*.rb` and specify how model objects are converted to hashes, whether the endpoint result was successful etc. Every endpoint returns something that can be serialized as a hash, which is then converted to JSON by the application.

 Many endpoints use "mutations" from Gitorious.
 Most serializers can wrap an `Outcome` instance, and communicate failure/success etc.